-Air travel used to be a lot more expensive and exclusive before the industry was deregulated, and many airports therefore had a lot more amenities that were included in the cost of your pricey ticket.
-Of course, the events of 9/11 changed the design and operation of U.S. airports, as did technology and health concerns.
+Air travel used to be a lot more expensive and exclusive before the industry was deregulated.
+Many airports had luxurious amenities included in the cost of your pricey ticket.
+The events of 9/11 and the coronavirus pandemic changed the design and operation of U.S. airports in ways we still encounter.
 See how many of these features, if any, you remember.

 1. Observation Decks

-Plane spotting as a hobby has become less convenient since 9/11.
-Watching airplanes take off and land was a free and exciting activity that a lot of kids enjoyed with their parents back in the day; so much so that almost every airport had a glass-enclosed observation area (outside the security check) where the public could sit for hours to watch and even photograph jumbo jets.
+Plane-spotting as a hobby has become less convenient since 9/11.
+Watching airplanes take off and land was a free and exciting activity that kids enjoyed with their parents back in the day; so much so that almost every airport had a glass-enclosed observation area (outside the security check) where the public could sit for hours to watch and even photograph jumbo jets.

 2. Colorful, Distinctive Luggage Tags

 Baggage tags affixed by airlines at airports used to be as different and collectable as postage stamps.
-Each airport had its own logo and color combination and overall design, so that you could tell from many yards away if the bag was destined for ORD (Chicago) or ORY (Paris).
-In the name of efficiency, baggage tags are now computer-generated and are all of the same generic, zebra-striped black-and-white bar code variety.
+Each airport had its own logo, color combination, and overall design, so that you could tell from many yards away if the bag was destined for ORD (Chicago) or ORY (Paris).
+In the name of efficiency, baggage tags are now computer-generated, black-and-white bar codes printed on adhesive paper.

 3. Hare Krishnas

-The berobed followers of Krsna handing out flowers while soliciting donations at every major airport was so ubiquitous in the 1970s and '80s that it was included as a joke in the 1980 farcical film Airplane!
-Tighter security, combined with a 1997 ban imposed at LAX by the City Council, eventually prevented the sect from approaching airline passengers as they tried to catch their flights.
+The be-robed followers of Krishna handing out flowers while soliciting donations at every major airport was so ubiquitous in the 1970s and '80s that it was included as a joke in the 1980 farcical film Airplane!
+Tighter security, combined with a 1997 ban imposed at LAX by the city council, eventually prevented the sect from approaching airline passengers as they tried to catch their flights.

 4. Courtesy Cars

 Believe it or not, one of the perks offered by most major airports to businessmen (they did most of the flying at the time) was the use of an airport-owned automobile for a nominal fee.
-Eventually, rental cars would become big airport business and those Important Businessmen would have to wait in line with the rest of us Average Humans to pick up a sub-compact.
+Eventually, rental cars would become big airport business and those important businessmen would have to wait in line with the rest of us to pick up a sub-compact.

 5. Coin-Operated TV Chairs